-For the past five years, Rhonda has run, with her husband, a Quiet Time program at the school, where students and staff learn and practice Transcendental Meditation.
-After June, 2014, when Rhonda retires from regular classroom teaching, she will stay on at the school as the coordinator of the Quiet Time program.
-Students who practice TM at the school report improved social relationships, better academic achievement, greater alertness, improved sports performance, and improved relationships with family.
-Meditating teachers enjoy improved energy through TM, as well as a greater ability to manage students and an increase in physical, mental, and emotional well-being.
-Rhonda looks forward to the time when the Quiet Time program at her school is adopted district wide.
-She lives with her husband Richard, and their two daughters in a Maharishi Sthapatya-Ved home in Edmonton and enjoys gardening, theatre, and reading.
+For six years, Rhonda, with her husband, Richard Day, taught TM to over 60 students and staff at the high school where she taught.
+Students who practised TM at the school reported improved social relationships, better academic achievement, greater alertness, improved sports performance, and improved relationships with family.
+Meditating teachers enjoyed improved energy through TM, as well as a greater ability to manage students and an increase in physical, mental, and emotional well-being.

 Richard Day learned TM in 1968, and became a teacher of TM in 1973.
 He has instructed about 300 people.

 He studied English at the University of Toronto, and earned a B.A. in 1971 and an M.A. in 1973.
 He received a diploma in Communications Arts at the Southern Alberta Institute of Technology in 1981, and did video production at Grant MacEwan University for 27 years before retiring in 2008.
 He is currently helping his wife, Rhonda Day, also a TM teacher, with the Quiet Time project, which she started and administers atJasper Place High School in Edmonton.
 He enjoys photography, video, reading, and hiking in the mountains.